MUNSoc-PESUECC/MUNSocWebsite/src/routes/posts/kashmir_war.md

 Probably owing to Article 33 of the UN Charter (Chapter VI - The Pacific Settlement of Disputes), which said

-> "The parties to any dispute…..shall, first of all, seek a solution by negotiation, enquiry, mediation, conciliation, arbitration, judicial settlement, resort to regional agencies or arrangements, or other peaceful means of their own choice,"
+> The parties to any dispute…..shall, first of all, seek a solution by negotiation, enquiry, mediation, conciliation, arbitration, judicial settlement, resort to regional agencies or arrangements, or other peaceful means of their own choice

 The Indian Government formally asked the Pakistani Government to deny the tribesmen (whom they claimed had no communication with the Pakistani Government) the following: